codeitnav/React/info.md

 ### Hooks :
 --> hooks are special functions that allow you to use state and other React features without writing a class.

-use of **hooks** : UI updation/ data updation --> react controls UI
+use of **hooks** : UI updation/data updation --> react controls UI

 1. useState : This hook lets you add state to functional components.
 --> Syntax: const [state, setState] = useState(initialState);
---> useState gives 2 values in terms of array : 1. literal 2.function
+--> useState gives 2 values in terms of array : 1.literal 2.function

 2. useEffect: This hook lets you perform side effects in function components.
 --> It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes.